PraveenKishore/sidekick/README.md

 Bored? check out our fun chatting assistant and have a fun conversation!
 Power of AIML on android.
 The intelligence of the app can be updated on the go, without updating the app itself.
 All the intelligence is stored on a seperate file which can be updated without any modifications in the code.
 And dont worry about privacy, the app doesnt upload your data anywhere and is fully offile app. (**Bits for Nerds: TreeSet is used to store and access the intelligence in memory**)

 ## Easter eggs
-Ask and interesting things and be surprised with the response ;)
+Ask and interesting things and be surprised with the response ;) (PS: Try "Good evening")

 **NOTE:** The AIML has to be updated for the app to be completely be functional chat assistant.
 Await for the next update.